 In the past, the OHTN has supported numerous open calls for research applications.
 It is likely that future calls will focus on some of these award types.

 - OHTN Applied HIV Research Chairs – fund successful people to work in new and different ways.
 We fund leaders in the field who are mentors to others, and who have the ability to develop dynamic partnerships with those affected by HIV.
 Our Applied HIV Research Chairs will champion the OHTN’s vision of solution-focused research and its focus on implementation science.
 OHTN Applied HIV Research Chairs will be ambassadors for HIV research in Ontario.
 They will lead rigorous, relevant programs of research and strive to have an impact on the epidemic.
 They will work to build research capacity within the province and work with community stakeholders and priority populations in engaging and collaborative ways.
-Recent competitions have included:
+Here is the outcome of our most recent chair competition.

 - Indigenous Learning Pathways to Prevention Fund – launched in May 2015 to support Indigenous post-secondary students working with an Indigenous Health or Community Agency based in Ontario.
 The purpose of this program is to provide some resources to community-based agencies serving indigenous communities to evaluate existing HIV/STBBI programs and services; or to adapt wellness programs currently addressing another aspect of health to include a focus on HIV/STBBIs.
 It also provides students with an opportunity to gain valuable experience and training in community based research practices that are methodologically sound, culturally safe and developed in partnership with the community to ensure relevance.